Structural Adhesives

 - PU excels when extreme flexibility/moisture tolerance is key.

-Typical Applications of MMA Adhesives in India
+Typical Applications of MMA Structural Adhesives in India

 MMA structural adhesives are popular in India for fast, tough, primer-free bonding of metals, plastics, composites, and dissimilar materials—replacing welding/rivets in demanding environments.